 Is this the year you vowed you’d get around to organizing your retirement investments and long-term finances?

 Knocking out a long-term financial strategy may lie well within your interests and your capabilities, but for many people, the available time to make it happen remains just beyond their schedules and energy.
-It’s one thing to check up on your accounts and long-term investments on a semi-regular basis.
+If you are thinking about whether or not you need a financial advisor, it’s one thing to check up on your accounts and long-term investments on a semi-regular basis.
 It’s another thing to weave those together into a comprehensive plan for the future that covers your needs and helps you build your assets.

-A financial advisor brings fresh insights and solutions to your financial landscape with time and energy to spare.
-A dedicated professional can give you long-range perspective right here, right now, with a plan that preserves, manages and builds on what you already have.
+AA financial advisor brings fresh insights and solutions to your financial landscape with time and energy to spare.
+A dedicated professional can give you a long-range perspective and a plan that preserves, manages, and builds on what you already have.

 What’s your long-term plan?

 If your company has a retirement plan, you may feel like you’re ahead of the game, but have you considered how any 401(k) plans from previous employers and other pension plans will figure in?
 Have you thought about college funds for the kids?
 How long will you need to work to support the retirement lifestyle you’ve been hoping for?
 Have you been planning to invest in stocks someday?